 We can.
-In fact, using games and challenges in the secondary classroom will definitely enhance student learning.
+In fact, using games and challenges in middle and high school ELA classrooms will definitely enhance student learning.
 Here’s why and how:

 1. Challenges offer a low risk way to practice skills